Search for Existing User Accounts

-Admin - An unrestricted user who can maintain all admin level functions and configurations.
-If an account has a type of Admin, no permissions can be assigned since it will automatically have full permissions to all forms and functions in Aeries.
+Admin - An unrestricted User who can maintain all Admin level functions and configurations.
+If an account has a type of Admin, no permissions can be assigned since it automatically has full permissions to all forms and functions in Aeries.

-Teacher - Account type for teachers to use the Teacher Portal.
-An account with this type will inherit security permissions from the Teachers Portal Group which can be set up under the Portal Group security area.
+Teacher - Account type for Teachers to use the Teacher Portal.
+An account with this Type inherits security permissions from the Teachers Portal Group which can be set up under the Portal Group security area.
 This type of account also needs to be associated with a valid Staff ID number.
 School assignments are not needed for Teachers, since they inherit school assignments from the Staff ID.
 In addition to Portal Group permissions, Teacher type accounts can be given additional Group and User permissions.

-Substitute Teacher - Account type for substitute teachers to use the Teacher Portal.
-An account with this type will inherit security permissions from the Substitute Teachers Portal Group which can be set up under the Portal Group security area.
+Substitute Teacher - Account type for Substitute Teachers to use the Teacher Portal.
+An account with this Type inherits security permissions from the Substitute Teachers Portal Group which can be set up under the Portal Group security area.
 This type of account needs to be associated with a valid Staff ID number.
 Substitute Teacher accounts can be generated through the Create Substitute Teacher Accounts form.
-In addition to Portal Group permissions, substitute teacher type accounts can be given additional Group and User permissions.
+In addition to Portal Group permissions, Substitute Teacher type accounts can be given additional Group and User permissions.

 Active Directory Admin/User/Teacher/Substitute Teacher - Active Directory type of accounts have the same features as account types listed above.
-Usernames entered must match the user name specified in Active Directory.
-Ex: ABCUSD\username format may need to be used.
-No password is needed for these types of users.
+Usernames entered must match the User name specified in Active Directory.
+Ex: ABCUSD\username.
+No password is needed for these types of Users.

-This example will use a Type of User.
+This example is of a Type of User.
 Enter the account information and then click the Update button.

-ID – This number will be automatically assigned by the system.
+ID – This number is automatically assigned by the system.

 Type – The type of account.

-Identity Provider – Identifies if the account will be authenticated through the Aeries system or if it will use Google Authentication.
+Identity Provider – Identifies if the account is authenticated through the Aeries system or use Google Authentication.

 User Name – This should be a unique name that is associated with an individual account.
 Ex: jsmith

 Expiration Date – Date for the account to expire.
-When the date has passed and a user attempts to log in, they will get a message on the login screen that the account has expired, and they will be unable to log in.
+When the date has passed and a User attempts to log in, they see a message on the Login screen that the account has expired, and they are unable to log in.
 This is optional.

 Status – Currently you can tag a status of Active, Locked, Disabled or Pending.
-When a user is given a status of Locked, Disabled or Pending, the user will not be able to log into Aeries
+When a User is given a status of Locked, Disabled or Pending, the User cannot log in.

 Password – Enter a password.
-This field will be grayed-out when the Identity Provider is Google, or account type is Active Directory.
+This field is grayed-out when the Identity Provider is Google, or account type is Active Directory.
 You must also enter the password again into the Confirm Password field.

-Must Change Password – When checked, users will be prompted to change their password the next time they log into Aeries.
-Setting a password to “welcome” will also prompt the user to change their password.
+Must Change Password – When checked, Users are prompted to change their password the next time they log into Aeries.
+Setting a password to “welcome” also prompts the User to change their password.

-Password Last Changed will show the date the password was last changed.
+Password Last Changed - Shows the date the password was last changed.

-Login Count will show the total amount of logins since the account was created.
+Login Count - Shows the total amount of logins since the account was created.

 Email Address – A valid email address is highly recommended since it is required in order to run reports.

-Last Login Date/Time – this will show the last time the user logged in.
+Last Login Date/Time – Shows the last time the User logged in.

-After an account is created, the Users form will show three additional icons: Permissions, School Access, and Groups.
+After an account is created, the Users form shows three additional icons: Permissions, School Access, and Groups.

-After initially creating User account types, the School Access icon will be red.
-This indicates the need to assign school access to that user.
+After initially creating User account types, the School Access icon is red.
+This indicates the need to assign School access to that User.

-The following form will display with a list of all the schools that are in the LOC table.
-Select the check box under the Access column of the school the user will be allowed to access.
+The following form displays with a list of all the Schools that are in the LOC table.
+Select the check box under the Access column of the School(s) the User is allowed to access.
 Multiple schools can be selected for a User account.

-To grant access to a school for a User account to be Read only, check the Access and Read Only options for the appropriate school.
+To grant access to a School for a User account as Read only, check the Access and Read Only options for the appropriate School.

-For districts using the Aeries Communications system, there will be a column labeled CommGroup that will default to checked whenever Access is checked.
-The Aeries Communications system will use this option to manage which users are included in school-level groups.
+For Districts using the Aeries Communications system, there is a column labeled CommGroup that defaults to checked whenever Access is checked.
+The Aeries Communications system uses this option to manage which Users are included in School-level groups.

 NOTE: The School Access selections are saved automatically.
 There is no Save button on the form.

-The following form will display.
-To add the user as a member of an existing group, click the group name from the list.
+The following form displays.
+To add the User as a member of an existing Group, click the Group name from the list.

-The form will now display the name of the Group associated under the Group Name column to the left.
-To remove a group association, click the X next to the Group name.
+The form now displays the name of the Group associated under the Group Name column to the left.
+To remove a Group association, click the X next to the Group name.

 To assign permissions, click the Permissions icon.
-The Display Current Permissions checkbox will default to on.
-When creating a new account, no permissions will display initially.
+The Display Current Permissions checkbox defaults to on.
+When creating a new account, no permissions display initially.
 Uncheck this option to display all security areas.

-The form will now expand and display all security areas along with check boxes for each permission type suc has Read, Insert, Update, and Delete.
+The form expands and displays all security areas along with check boxes for each permission type suc has Read, Insert, Update, and Delete.

 Administer - Special permissions for certain tasks (covered in a separate article)

-Expiration Date - Used to temporarily elevate a user’s permission.
-Permissions will automatically expire at the end of the date specified.
+Expiration Date - Used to temporarily elevate a User’s permission.
+Permissions automatically expire at the end of the date specified.
 Read permissions do not expire.

-These boxes will be used to assign which permissions the user is allowed for each area.
-To set permissions for the user, click the appropriate permission boxes for each area.
+These boxes are used to assign which permissions the User is allowed for each area.
+To set permissions for the User, click the appropriate permission boxes for each area.
 If no permissions are to be granted for an area, leave all that area's corresponding boxes unchecked.

-Depending on the number of school years available in your Aeries configuration, there are tabs for the Current Year, Last Year, and Before Last Year.
-To give a user access to prior year databases, permissions must be assigned on those additional tabs.
-If no permissions are specified for prior years, the user will only have access to the current year.
+Depending on the number of School years available in your Aeries configuration, there are tabs for the Current Year, Last Year, and Before Last Year.
+To give a User access to prior year databases, permissions must be assigned on those additional tabs.
+If no permissions are specified for prior years, the User only has access to the current year.

-NOTE: If permission to a form is not granted for a user, the user will not see that form on the navigation menu.
+NOTE: If permission to a form is not granted for a User, they won't see that form on the navigation menu.

 To deny certain permissions to a form, click twice on the appropriate permission box.
-A red X will now display in the box, and the corresponding permission will be denied to the user.
+A red X now displays in the box, and the corresponding permission is denied to the User.

-NOTE: When a user is given both Allow and Deny permission to the same area, the Deny permission takes precedence.
-For example, a user may have Allow Update access to Attendance through a group membership, but Deny access at the user level.
-In this case, the user will be denied Update to Attendance.
+NOTE: When a User is given both Allow and Deny permission to the same area, the Deny permission takes precedence.
+For example, a User may have Allow Update access to Attendance through a Group membership, but Deny access at the User level.
+In this case, the user is denied Update to Attendance.

-Once all permissions have been set for the user, select the Display Current Permissions checkbox.
-The form will now only display the permissions that have been assigned to the User, hiding any that have been unassigned.
+Once all permissions have been set for the User, select the Display Current Permissions checkbox.
+The form now only displays the permissions that have been assigned to the User, hiding any that have been unassigned.